abessifi/oh-my-box/README.md

 ## Description

-`Oh-My-Box` is a set of [Packer](https://www.packer.io) templates, [Ansible](http://www.ansible.com) playbooks and Shell scripts which can be used to prepare a bunch of [Vagrant](https://www.vagrantup.com) boxes (based on a minimal GNU/Linux images). `Oh-My-Box` uses Packer and Vagrant tools to:
+`Oh-My-Box` is a set of [Packer](https://www.packer.io) templates, [Ansible](http://www.ansible.com) playbooks and Shell scripts which can be used to prepare a bunch of [Vagrant](https://www.vagrantup.com) and [Docker](https://www.docker.com) boxes/images (based on a minimal GNU/Linux images). `Oh-My-Box` uses Packer and Vagrant/Docker tools to:

 - Download a minimal image
-- Create a virtual machine (Actually, only Virtualbox provider is supported)
+- Create a virtualbox machine or a docker container
 - Provision it using Ansible
-- Package the VM to a new Vagrant box
+- Package the VM to a new Vagrant box (commit the container is the plateform is Docker)
-- Add the new created box to the Vagrant local repository
+- Add the new created box/image to the Vagrant/Docker local repository

 ## Requirements

 - Virtualbox (tested with 5.0)
-- Packer (>= v0.8.6)
+- Packer  ( >= v0.8.6 )
-- Vagrant (>= v1.7)
+- Vagrant ( >= v1.7 )
+- Docker  ( >= v1.10 )

 ## Test case

-The created boxes can be used, for example, to develop and test Ansible roles on different `GNU/Linux` distributions.
+The created boxes/images can be used, for example, to develop and test Ansible roles on different `GNU/Linux` distributions.
 Yes, Ansible roles compatibility matters !
-For instance, the idea may be to prepare a basic Vagrant boxes with specific `Ansible` and `Ruby` versions which can be used, for example, to run acceptance tests against the Ansible role using [test-kitchen](http://kitchen.ci):
+For instance, the idea may be to prepare a basic Vagrant/Docker boxes/images with specific `Ansible` and `Ruby` versions which can be used, for example, to run acceptance tests against the Ansible role using [test-kitchen](http://kitchen.ci):

-- Create a virtual environment
+- Create a virtualbox machine or a docker container
 - Install the Ansible role to be tested
 - Run Ansible to provision the target environment
 - Run all acceptance tests (using [serverspec](http://serverspec.org/) for instance)